zen-browser/docs/content/faq.md

 If you encounter this error please follow our [[install-macos | Installing Zen Browser on MacOS]] guide

+## How do I use the Split View feature?

+> [!hint] Use shortcuts to perform Split View actions faster!

+1. Select multiple tabs by left-clicking them while holding the `Ctrl` key
+2. Right click a tab, and select `Split x Tabs`
+3. Change the view mode by pressing the 🔗 button in the top address bar

 ## How to switch tabs by scrolling?
 You can to enable this feature by changing a setting in the browser's configuration.
 Here's how: